3 Days in Fort Myers Itinerary (Plus Travel Tips)

 During a visit, you should walk along the scenic 1.2-mile boardwalk and enjoy nature.
 Walk slowly and softly while looking for wildlife and enjoying the beautiful cypress trees.

 Fun Fact: The name Six Mile Cypress Slough was a result of when people used to travel by wagons on their way to Fort Myers.
-When they would reach the swamp area, they knew they were about 6 miles from town (Fort Myers).
+When they would reach the swamp area, they knew they were about 6 miles from town.

 The preserve consists of 3,500 acres of wetland that act as a natural drainage way during heavy and prolonged rain periods.